 COREG CR was evaluated for safety in an 8-week double-blind trial in 337 subjects with essential hypertension.
 The profile of adverse events observed with COREG CR was generally similar to that observed with immediate-release carvedilol.
 The overall rates of discontinuations due to adverse events were similar between COREG CR and placebo.

-Table 3: Adverse Events (%) Occurring More Frequently With COREG CR Than
+Table 3: Adverse Events (%) Occurring More Frequently

-Treated With Carvedilol, Regardless of Causality)
+in Subjects Treated with Carvedilol, Regardless of Causality)

 (n = 253)